 Who we support

-During the UK lockdown people are able to leave their house to get essential food items from supermarkets.
+During the UK lockdown and Tiered approach, people are able to leave their house to get essential food items from supermarkets.
 People who are unable to afford food are also permitted to come to a Foodbank.

 Clients must be in food poverty and must have an electronic voucher from a referral agency to attend a Foodbank.